 How do I change the Syncfusion light and dark themes dynamically in Vue?

+This article explains how to implement dynamic theme switching in a Vue application for Syncfusion components.
 Switching between light and dark themes enhances the user experience by allowing users to choose their preferred visual environment.
-This article demonstrates how to implement dynamic theme switching in a Vue application for Syncfusion components.

 Include theme files

-First, include the Syncfusion light and dark theme in your HTML file.
-Here, we have included light and dark material 3 themes.
+First, include the Syncfusion light and dark themes in your HTML file.
+Here, we have included the light and dark Material 3 themes.

 <link href="https://cdn.syncfusion.com/ej2/24.1.41/material3.css" rel="stylesheet" id="material3">